Data Protection Officer Statement

 Tasks of the Data Protection Officer

 Our DPO is tasked with monitoring compliance with the GDPR and other data protection laws, our data protection policies, awareness-raising, training, and audits.
 We take account of our DPO’s advice and the information they provide on our data protection obligations.
-Our DPO takes the lead on training all departments including senior management and our Board of trustees.
+Our DPO takes the lead on training all departments including senior management and our Board of Trustees.
 They have input into the SIRO report which is appraised by our Trustees on a quarterly basis.
 The DPO is Chair of our IG Group, which includes the Senior Information Risk Owner (SIRO) and Caldicott Guardian.
 In this capacity, as Chair, they are responsible for setting the IG Group agenda, raising awareness and reporting data protection issues.
-The IG Group meet monthly.
+The IG Group meet every other month.

 When carrying out a Data Protection Impact Assessment (DPIA) with third parties, we seek the advice of our DPO who also monitors the process.